Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Sparse Repellency

 \section{Sparse Repellency}

+In this section, we introduce SPELL.
+We first give a geometrical intuition of how its repellency terms steer the diffusion trajectory out of shielded areas.
+Then, we make a deeper dive into theoretical connections to DPS \citep{chungdiffusion} and particle guidance \citep{corso2024particle}.

-We propose a mechanism to sample from the data density $p_0$ having the important requirement that generated samples $\mathbf{X}_0\sim p_0$ are far enough from each element of the reference set of \textit{repellency} images $z_i \in \mathcal{X}, k=1, \dots, K$.
-That set may be populated by real-world protected images, samples generated in earlier batches to increase diversity, images expected to be generated by other trajectories in the current batch, or a mix of all these types.
+\textbf{Setup.} Our goal is to sample from the data distribution $p_0$ whilst satisfying the important requirement that generated samples $\mathbf{X}_0\sim p_0$ are far enough away from each element of the reference set of \textit{repellency} images $z_i \in \mathcal{X}, k=1, \dots, K$.
+That set may be populated by real-world protected images, samples generated in earlier batches, images expected to be generated by other trajectories in the current batch, or a mix of all these types.
 More formally, we wish to sample a conditioned trajectory $\mathbf{X}_t \mid (\mathbf{X}_0 \!\notin\!
 S)$, where $S$ is the collection of \textit{shields}, i.e. balls of radius $r>0$ around repellency images, $S := (\cup_k B_k)$ with ${B_k = \{ x \in \mathcal{X}\; :\; \|x-z_k\|_2\leq r\}}$.
-A blunt mechanism to guarantee generation outside of $S$ is to generate and discard: resample multiple times both initial noise and Brownian samples, follow the diffusion trajectory and repeat until a generated image falls outside of $S$.
+A brute-force mechanism to guarantee generation outside of $S$ is to generate and discard: resample multiple times both initial noise and Brownian samples, follow the diffusion trajectory and repeat until a generated image falls outside of $S$.
 In the context of computationally expensive diffusion models, this would be wasteful and inefficient.
-We propose instead SPELL, a fairly simple approach that can be described from geometric principles and linked to DPS~\citep{chungdiffusion} and particle guidance~\cite{corso2024particle}.
+Instead, we seek a mechanism which satisfies the protection in each generation, for any conditional or unconditional diffusion model.